 But unlike the traditional stone or brick mastabas one finds elsewhere in Egypt, these were all formed out of the natural limestone bedrock.

-While the limestone mastabas are bare today, they were once built over with mudbrick.
+While the limestone mastabas are bare today, they were once covered over with mudbrick.
 And the one farthest to the right (east) would’ve formed a small pyramid for the queen.

 Today you can see numerous holes that were dug out by Petrie, but he never ended up finding anything inside.